quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-12
 Made the score label and made it add money once a money bag is hit.
 The size of the text is still a bit large.
 Changed the currency from euro to dollar to match the symbol on the money bag.

+## 2024-04-13
+Added a background to the score label.
+In the process I learned about how to deal with drawing an object that inherits from mutliple `sf::Drawable` classes.
+Made a run button to start the simulation.
+I also made it so that the simulation resets once the ball is unable to move on or is outside of the map due to some collision thing.